-The mission of the Bionutrition Research Core is to assist investigators who examine the role of diet in cancer prevention and progression to conduct state-of-the-art nutritional science research by establishing best dietary practices and by providing the resources necessary to plan and conduct human feeding studies.
+The mission of the Bionutrition Research Core is to facilitate state-of-the-art nutritional science research by providing the resources to:

 - conduct controlled human feeding studies and dietary interventions

 - accurately assess participants' diets in different study designs